gurpreet0706/rds-assignment/README.md

-# Master and Replica RDS example for MySQL
+# Two Standalone  Master and Replica RDS for MySQL

 Configuration in this directory creates set of 2 RDS Mysql resources master1 & master2 and replica of master1 in the same VPC.